-EH&S trucks are used to transport sharps from various accumulation points on the University main campus to the ARF Annex 2 building for staging and to transport solid biohazardous waste from ARF to the Center for Molecular Medicine Building for autoclaving Sharps and small quantities of bagged solid waste may also be transported by EH&S from off campus University operations located in the Reno/Sparks area.
+EH&S trucks are used to transport sharps from various accumulation points on the UNR main campus to the ARF Annex 2 building for staging and to transport solid biohazardous waste from ARF to the Center for Molecular Medicine Building for autoclaving.
+Sharps and small quantities of bagged solid waste may also be transported by EH&S from off-campus UNR operations located in the Reno/Sparks area.
 Sharps and bagged waste are placed in bus tubs as secondary containment during transport.
 Since the sharps containers do not contain liquid and are sealed closed, it is very unlikely that the secondary container or the transport vehicle will be contaminated by the biohazardous waste.
 Bagged waste is also not expected to contain liquid.
-If contents are released from the sharps containers or waste bags spilled waste will be collected using forceps or tongs or other means to avoid direct contact with hands, and placed in an appropriate waste container.
+If contents are released from the sharps containers or waste bags, spilled waste will be collected using forceps or tongs, or other means to avoid direct contact with hands, and placed in an appropriate waste container.
 Any liquid that is released should be contained in the bus tub and will be disinfected and picked up using absorbent pads.
 The affected bus tub will be disinfected using a bleach solution (domestic bleach diluted between 1/10 and 1/100).
-Personnel performing the cleanup will wear a lab coat, disposable nitrile gloves, and safety eyewear All used personal protective equipment, absorbent pads, and other cleanup materials will be autoclaved before disposal.
+Personnel performing the cleanup will wear a lab coat, disposable nitrile gloves, and safety eyewear.
+All used personal protective equipment, absorbent pads, and other cleanup materials will be autoclaved before disposal.

 Decontamination of Personnel

 The affected area of personnel exposed to biohazardous waste will be decontaminated using soap and water.
 After decontamination the affected personnel will be transported to a medical facility for evaluation by a physician.